Emperor Wen of Han: Middle reign

 The emperor is seated and listens intently to his official Yuan Ang at Shanglin Garden.

 An incident otherwise uncharacteristic of Emperor Wen occurred in 176 BCE.
 Zhou Bo, who had been instrumental in Emperor Wen's becoming emperor and who had by that point retired to his March of Jiang (絳, in modern Linfen, Shanxi), was falsely accused of treason.
 Instead of doing initial investigations first, Emperor Wen had Zhou arrested and incarcerated.
 It was only with the intercession of his mother Empress Dowager Bo and his daughter Princess Changping (昌平公主, Zhou's daughter-in-law) that Zhou was released, and the charges against him dismissed.

 In 175 BCE, over the objections of Jia Yi, Emperor Wen issued an edict permitting any person to mint money (then only in the form of coins) out of copper and tin.
-The main beneficiaries of this policy were those with access to copper, including the court official Deng Tong (鄧通), a favorite and likely lover of Emperor Wen, who bestowed upon Deng a major copper mine in Yandao (嚴道, in modern Yaan, Sichuan).
+The main beneficiaries of this policy were those with access to copper, including the court official Deng Tong (鄧通), a favorite of Emperor Wen, who bestowed upon Deng a major copper mine in Yandao (嚴道, in modern Yaan, Sichuan).
 Another beneficiary was Liu Pi, the Prince of Wu, whose principality had a major copper mine at Yuzhang (豫章, in modern Nanchang, Jiangxi).

 In 174 BCE, a major incident occurred involving Liu Chang, the Prince of Chen, who was by then Emperor Wen's only living brother.
 Emperor Wen had great affection for him and did not punish him for using styles and ceremonies that only emperors were supposed to use.
 Also, contrary to imperial laws, Prince Chang issued edicts within his own principality and also commissioned his own prime minister.
 He also carried out executions and made titles for people—two powers that were also reserved to the emperor.